TomaszKoltuniak/TomaszKoltuniak/README.md

 - BVLOS NSTS-05 (European Union Aviation Safety Agency)

 # Experience
-- I completed a one-month internship as a network technician in the Network and Cybersecurity department at Leroy Merlin's headquarters in Warsaw.
+- One month internship as a network technician in the Network and Cybersecurity department at Leroy Merlin's headquarters in Warsaw.
+- One month internship as a IT technician in the IT Service Office at The Faculty of Electronics and Information Technology on Warsaw University of Technology.

 # Education
 - High school - Technikum elektroniczne nr 1 w Warszawie - Technik Informatyk